engr599-ic/P2_floorplan/README.md

 This should be largely unchanged since Project 1.
 One exception is that now the timing libraries for the sram are included in the `mmmc.tcl` file.

+If you have any Verilog synatx errors, the synthesis step will catch those.

 ```bash
 make synth
 ```